 An AP course in English Language and Composition engages students in becoming skilled readers of prose written in a variety of rhetorical contexts, and in becoming skilled writers who compose for a variety of purposes.
 Both their writing and their reading should make students aware of the interactions among a writer’s purposes, audience expectations, and subjects as well as the way generic conventions and the resources of language contribute to effectiveness in writing. (*Adapted from ENGLISH: English Language and Composition, English Literature and Composition Course Description)

-The following is required for class everyday: FHS Planner (or any daily planner), a three-ring notebook (1 ½ inch minimum) with 5 dividers, , pens, pencils, loose-leaf paper, a highlighter, and white-out.
-Donations of any of the following would be greatly appreciated: scissors, computer paper, magazines throughout the school year (not older than a month please).
+The following is required for class everyday: a daily planner), a three-ring notebook (1 ½ inch minimum), pens, pencils, loose-leaf paper, a highlighter, post-it notes, colored pencils/markers, and white-out.
+Donations of any of the following would be greatly appreciated: computer paper, magazines throughout the school year (not older than a month please).

 Every assignment that we will complete in this class is important.
 However, some assignments will demand more time, work, and thought for you to complete.
 For this reason, each assignment will be weighted accordingly. (see chart) The grade you receive depends on the QUALITY of your work and your participation in class.
 Grades can be accessed on the Student and Parent Portal.
 If there is a question and/or concern about the grade, discussion will occur AFTER class, before or after school.
 Grades will not be discussed during class time.